loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

 }
 ```

-The thing to note about this code is that the class inherits from `UniversalSiging`.
+The thing to note about this code is that the class inherits from the `UniversalSigning` class.
 This lets us separate the logic so that we can easily initialize the class like this:

 ```js
 async load (web3Ethereum) {